jimmyng94/PawBeat/README.md

 The PawPulse website is hosted at https://tymonherzyk.github.io/PawPulseWeb/

 #### Guides
-Further information as well as indepth installation and development guides for this project can be found on our Github [Wiki](https://github.com/jimmyng94/PawPulse/wiki) Page.
+Further information as well as in-depth installation and development guides for this project can be found on our Github [Wiki](https://github.com/jimmyng94/PawPulse/wiki) Page.

 ## Quick Installation
 A full in-depth installation guide is available in our [wiki](https://github.com/jimmyng94/PawPulse/wiki/Installation).